 - Places where outside light is showing through

 You’ll also need to check the exterior of your roof.
-When you do, look for things like damaged flashing, curling, blistering, rotting, buckling, and mold or algae growth (which looks like dark or greenish stains and is usually find this in humid climates).
+When you do, look for things like damaged flashing, curling, blistering, rotting, buckling, and mold or algae growth (which looks like dark or greenish stains and is usually found in humid climates).

 While inspecting, you should also: